asastats/docs/README.md

-# tasker
-Repository containing current status of bug reposrt and feature requests.
+Repository containing Tasker code of conduct document, as well as the current status of bug reports and feature requests.